 Clinical & Translational Science

 The Clinical and Translational Science (CTS) Program is designed for trainees who seek to affect the translation of research into improved clinical care and public health.
-The CTS Program offers a PhD Program, a Master's Program, and two distinct certificate options.
+The CTS Program offers a PhD Program, a Master's Program, and a certificate option.
 This menu of training options allows individuals with varying educational goals to develop their clinical research skills.

 The PhD Program in Clinical and Translational Science is coordinated with the MS in Clinical and Translational Science.
 Most doctoral trainees are admitted to the MS Program and must pass a qualifying examination to enter the PhD Program.
 Those who already have a MS in Clinical Research or an equivalent degree may apply for direct admission to the PhD program.

-There is an option for students enrolled in the Traditional Certificate Program to apply for admission to the MS program, and import their completed courses.
+Students enrolled in the Certificate Program may apply for admission to the MS program, and import their completed courses.